Inner Development through Integrating

 Eastern and Western Perspectives and Practices

 My approach to psychotherapy is based on my understanding that we're already unique expressions of life itself, with our own form of wisdom, creativity, and self-direction.
 The human condition is such that we tend to get divided within ourselves and lose our sense of wholeness.
 I help people get in touch with themselves and communicate with their self-limiting beliefs and problematic narratives.
 When we’re willing to be more intimate with what we’re experiencing, moment by moment, we can gradually liberate ourselves from our stuck places.
-By remaining presence-centered and body-based, our psychological, emotional or relational issues can be transformed into sane expressions of our unique individuality.
+By remaining present-centered and body-based, our psychological, emotional or relational issues can be transformed into sane expressions of our unique individuality.

 I work individually with clients offering deep dialogue, sensory awareness, meditation, with emphasis on remaining grounded in the body.
 Working through emotional knots and deep seated personality patterns allows their gradual transformation into an embodied sense of presence.